Hurricane Keith Haward (Also known as Pete Heywood)

 Hurricane Keith could well have been a household name for years to come had it not been for the demise of tv wrestling.
 In the 1980s he was one of the few new entrants that didn't just ooze class but could engage the fans; a wonderful antidote to the shenanigans going on in many matches at the time..

-He came to the professional ring with first class amateur credentials, having represented his country in the 1976 Olympic Games in Montreal and the 1978 Commonweatlh Games.
-In the Olympics Keith lost his first two matches to the Romanian Marin Pircalabu and Jarmo Overmark of Finland, leading to his elimination, but won a bronze medal in the Commonwealth Games Turning professional he soon became Hurricane Haward and by the early 1980s he was established as a top class professional.
+Keith Haward was born on 28th June, 1951.
+He came to the professional ring with first class amateur credentials, having represented his country in the 1976 Olympic Games in Montreal and the 1978 Commonwealth Games.
+In the Olympics Keith lost his first two matches to the Romanian Marin Pircalabu and Jarmo Overmark of Finland, leading to his elimination., but won a bronze medal in the Commonwealth Games Turning professional he soon became Hurricane Haward and by the early 1980s he was established as a top class professional.

 He was three times holder of the European Middleweight title as the belt was passed between Keith, Mal Sanders and Clive Myers between 1979 and 1987.

 But fans will be most likely to remember him in action with Jon Cortez - one of the most frequent match-ups in wrestling history.